-(1) Capital management measure.
+Capital management measure.
 Refer to the Specified Financial Measures section in this MD&A for further information.
+(1)

-(2) Specified financial measure that does not have any standardized meaning prescribed by IFRS and may not be comparable with the calculation of similar measures presented by other entities.
-Refer to the Specified Financial Measures section in this MD&A for further information.
+Specified financial measure that does not have any standardized meaning prescribed by IFRS and may not be comparable with the calculation (2)